The Disney World Free Dining offer is by far the most popular promotion of the year. It is pretty clear why… FREE FOOD at Disney? Ummm, yes please!

 Now let’s look at a different situation.
 A couple wants to stay in a Savannah view room at Animal Kingdom Lodge the same week to visit the Epcot Food & Wine Festival.

-They want the standard Disney Dining Plan for all of the those amazing snack credits and to eat at a table service restaurant most nights.
+They want the standard Disney Dining Plan for all of those amazing snack credits and to eat at a table service restaurant most nights.
 Plus, they don’t really need a Park Hopper ticket and only want to spend three days in the parks (remember that you are required to add the Park Hopper option to get a Free Dining package).

 Here’s a comparison of what they’d pay with a 30% room-only discount versus a Free Dining package.